HarrisonGrubb/twitter-to-the-rescue/README.md

 * 5 = Saturday
 * 7 = Sunday

 Additionally, if you take a train with letters in it, for example the A Train, include both directions (example below).
 This is particularly relevant for people who take the A Train.
-The program will pick up every instance of the following passage as a delay: "6 trains are running express after **a train's** brakes were activated".
+If you are monitoring for A Train delays the program will incorrectly flag the following instance as a delay: "6 trains are running express after **a train's** brakes were activated".

 * This is good: "Northbound E", "Southbound E"
 * This will have too many false positives: "E train"

 If you'd like for the tweets you've captured to be stored locally you can uncomment the code after the comment writing data to file.
+*Making sure to check the file path is working correctly if you do so*

 ## Running the code